landlab/landlab/docs/source/user_guide/grid.rst

 Arguments as above, plus:

-“value_array” is a correctly sized numpy array of data from which you want to create the field.
+"value_array" is a correctly sized numpy array of data from which you want to create the field.

-“copy” (optional) if True adds a *copy* of value_array to the field; if False, creates a reference to value_array.
+"copy" (optional) if True adds a *copy* of value_array to the field; if False, creates a reference to value_array.

-“noclobber” (optional) if True, raises an exception if a field called name already exists.
+"noclobber" (optional) if True, raises an exception if a field called name already exists.

 Field access